melanchall/drywetmidi/Docs/articles/file-reading-writing/Lazy-reading-writing.md

 ## Reading

-When you call [MidiFile.Read](xref:Melanchall.DryWetMidi.Core.MidiFile.Read*) method, the entire structure of a MIDI file will be put to memory as an object of the [MidiFile](xref:Melanchall.DryWetMidi.Core.MidiFile) type.
-It means that more or less big MIDI file will span significant amount of bytes in the memory.
-Although it's much easy to work with such fully initialized object, memory consumption can be a critical parameter for your application.
+When you call the [MidiFile.Read](xref:Melanchall.DryWetMidi.Core.MidiFile.Read*) method, the entire structure of a MIDI file will be put to memory as an object of the [MidiFile](xref:Melanchall.DryWetMidi.Core.MidiFile) type.
+It means that a more or less big MIDI file will span a significant number of bytes in the memory.
+Although it's much easier to work with such fully initialized objects, memory consumption can be a critical parameter for your application.

 To solve the problem DryWetMIDI provides [MidiFile.ReadLazy](xref:Melanchall.DryWetMidi.Core.MidiFile.ReadLazy*) methods which return an instance of the [MidiTokensReader](xref:Melanchall.DryWetMidi.Core.MidiTokensReader) class that can read a MIDI file sequentially token by token: